Barogthor/SevenConcurrencyModels/FirstWeek/readme.md

   hand-over-hand locking.
 Benchmark it against the other version.
 Does hand-over-hand locking provide any performance advantage?
 When might it be a good choice ?
 When might it not ?

+The hand over locking add unecessary lock/unlock overhead for single thread use.
+We see its advantage once we try to insert concurrently on multiple thread against the single lock.